eqasim-org/eqasim-france/docs/simulation.md

 to make sure that the following tools are installed on your system (you can just try to run the pipeline, it will complain if this is not the case):

-- **Java** needs to be installed, with a minimum version of Java 11.
-In case you are not sure, you can download the open [AdoptJDK](https://adoptopenjdk.net/). *Attention:* There are incompatibilities with more recent version (for instance 17), so for the time being we recommend using version 11.
+- **Java** needs to be installed, with a minimum version of Java 17.
+In case you are not sure, you can download the free and open [Adoptium JDK](https://adoptium.net/fr/temurin/releases/?version=17&package=jdk).
 - **Maven** `>= 3.8.7` needs to be installed to build the necessary Java packages for setting up the scenario (such as pt2matsim) and running the simulation.
 Maven can be downloaded [here](https://maven.apache.org/) if it does not already exist on